Get Your House Ready for Pest Season!

-We’re almost there, the humidity and heat is coming!
-Now is the time to do a check up around your property to help reduce the attraction for pests coming into your home.
+We’re almost there, the humidity and heat are coming!
+Now is the time to do a checkup around your property to help reduce the attraction for pests coming into your home.
 Every Spring, ants, bees, spiders, rats, mice, roaches, termites, and other pests re-appear, and they’re eager to make up for lost time.
 Take a couple minutes to complete these pest-proofing chores.

 Look for Leaks

 Plumbing appliances, like outdoor and indoor faucets, showerheads and pipes often spring leaks over the winter.
 These leaks can be responsible for an influx of pests swarming your home!
 Did you know that stagnant or standing water attracts all kinds of pests, including mosquitos and termites?

 Check for leaks in all the likely places:

 · Exposed pipes in your crawl space under your house

 · The P-trap under the sink